1. Messages from the House of Representatives

 Negotiations on legislation may require several messages back and forth between the Houses, and may also involve complicated proceedings.
 For this reason, messages involving the further consideration of legislation are dealt with in committee of the whole which provides a procedurally flexible forum for debating and determining complex matters.
 The ability for senators to speak several times to a question, which is provided under the procedures for the committee of the whole, is often crucial to the resolution of complex questions about the form and content of legislation.

-The special procedures applying to messages concerning legislation returned from the House of Representatives are contained in standing order 126(1) and standing order 132(1).
+The special procedures applying to messages concerning legislation returned from the House are contained in standing order 126(1) and standing order 132(1).

 The form of the question

 As with other messages, the Senate’s response to a message concerning negotiations on legislation starts with a motion proposing the terms of the response.
-This may take one of the following forms or a variation thereof:
+This may take one of the following forms:

-- That the Senate does not insist on its amendments to which the House of Representatives has disagreed (or insisted on disagreeing).
+- That the Senate does not insist on its amendments to which the House has disagreed (or insisted on disagreeing).

 - That the Senate insists on its amendments …[unusual].

-- That the Senate does not insist on its amendments … and agrees to the amendments made by the House of Representatives in their place.
+- That the Senate does not insist on its amendments … and agrees to the amendments made by the House in their place.

 - That the Senate does not insist on its amendments…and has made further amendments in their place, in which it seeks the concurrence of the House.